 Time to dust off your bike helmets and get outside for an invigorating bike ride through the diverse terrain of Cape Cod.
 This tiny spit of sand boasts miles of paved bike paths that suit both novice and expert cyclists.
 However, it helps to know a little bit about what you’re getting into when you hop on your two-wheeler and venture into uncharted territory.
-With a little advance planning and our guide to Cape Cod Bike Paths, you’ll be ready for a rewarding day pedaling your way through sand dunes and salt marshes.
+With a little advance planning along with this guide to Cape Cod biking paths, you’ll be ready for a rewarding day pedaling your way through sand dunes and salt marshes.

 When you stay at the Captain Farris House in historic Bass River Village in South Yarmouth, MA, you’ll be in the heart of Cape Cod.
 From our location you can head north, south, east, or west to any number of well-marked and maintained bike paths.
 Read on for what to expect on all of Cape Cod’s lovely bike trails.